edaviles/spark3hol/Lab AKS.md

         az ad sp create-for-rbac -n "<Unique SP Name>" --role contributor

-7. copy the json output from the above command to a notepad.
+7. Copy the json output from the above command to a notepad.
 Keep a set of your username and password ready for later for our data controller and SQL server instance.
 You can also choose to use the same credentials as that the admin virtual machine.

 # Let's get started: